Thezap/build_env_pubspec/README.md

     > pub run build_runner build
     ```

-    `lib/src/version.dart` will be generated with content:
+    `lib/src/pubspec.dart` will be generated with content:

     ```dart
     // Generated code.
 Do not modify.
-    const packageVersion = '1.2.3';
+    const version = '1.2.3';
     ```

 3. To customize the name of the constants, a `build.yaml`'s `option` can be used.